 Dissemination of efficient stoves was initiated by Forest Department as project activities which were implemented in cooperation with UNDP/ FAO in 1990s .
-FD has been implementing the Bago Yoma Greening Project (Since 2004-2005) and project activities include dissemination of efficient stoves and utilization of woodfuel substitutes such as briquettes and agricultural wastes .
+FD has been implementing the Bago Yoma Greening Project (Since 2004-2005) and project activities include dissemination of efficient stoves and utilization of woodfuel substitutes such as briquettes and agricultural wastes.

-Generally , although the project activities are being implemented and monitored by FD , The activities like dissemination of of efficient stoves and utilization of woodfuel substitutes are mainly being implemented by Dry Zone Greening Department , Ministry of forestry .
+Generally, although the activities project are being monitored FD, The implemented and by activities like dissemination of of efficient stoves and utilization of woodfuel substitutes are mainly being implemented by Dry Zone Greening Department, Ministry of forestry.